-- Promote collaboration across roles, sectors, and branches of government to involve all responsible parties and affected stakeholders, including members of the public and researchers, in evaluating the effectiveness of public policies intended to reduce nutrient pollution. - Encourage efforts to educate agricultural producers, local governments officials, and members of the public regarding the impact of nutrient pollution on water quality and best management practices for reducing polluted runoff. - Require green infrastructure to be included in education and outreach programs for discharge permits (NPDES, for states) and establish green infrastructure as a preferred best management practice
+- Promote collaboration across roles, sectors, and branches of government to involve all responsible parties and affected stakeholders, including members of the public and researchers, in evaluating the effectiveness of public policies intended to reduce nutrient pollution. - Create of a coordinated initiative at the state level to collaborate across branches and departments and focus state investment.
+(H2Ohio)

+- Encourage efforts to educate agricultural producers, local governments officials, and members of the public regarding the impact of nutrient pollution on water quality and best management practices for reducing polluted runoff. - Require green infrastructure to be included in education and outreach programs for discharge permits (NPDES, for states) and establish green infrastructure as a preferred best management practice